stockphrase/no-silo/content/resources/open-handbook/chapter-7.md

 make a claim.
 The sentences that follow the topic sentence in the paragraph are used to support that claim.
 However, a topic sentence may also be a question.
-In this case, the sentences that follow the topic sentence are used to move toward a conclusion or further development or deepening of the question.
+In this case, the sentences that follow the topic sentence are used to move toward a conclusion or further develop the question.

 ## Example paragraphs